DentalCare Logo

 Patient Management and Oral Health Considerations for COPD

-Asthma medications reduce the quantity and quality of saliva and increase the risk of mouth breathing, dental caries, dental erosion, periodontal disease and oral candidiasis.43 Gastroesophageal acid reflex is more common in patients diagnosed with asthma.
-This can result in enamel erosion.
-In patients that are chronic smokers, dental providers may observe leukoplakia, erythroplakia or frank carcinoma.42 COPD has been known to increase the risk of arthritis and depression.38 The oral conditions associated with these diseases could also affect people diagnosed with COPD.
+The majority of patients diagnosed with COPD or asthma can be safely treated in the dental office with few modifications to how care is delivered.
+Oral health providers should assess the severity of disease when patients have these diagnoses.
+Patients with severe disease may need to have dental care provided while sitting in an upright position in the dental chair.
+COPD and asthma medications reduce the quantity and quality of saliva (xerostomia) and increase the risk of mouth breathing, dental caries, dental erosion, periodontal disease and oral candidiasis.43 Gastroesophageal acid reflex is more common in patients diagnosed with asthma and can cause enamel erosion.
+It is important to provide oral hygiene instructions which include preventive interventions and ways to reduce modifiable and non-modifiable risk factors.
+Patients that are chronic cigarette smokers may present with leukoplakia, erythroplakia or frank carcinoma.42 Oral health providers should make sure patients are aware that cigarette smoking is a risk factor for COPD and asthma, advise patients to quit smoking, and offer patients information about tobacco cessation.
+COPD has been known to increase the risk of arthritis and depression.38 The oral conditions associated with these diseases could also affect people diagnosed with COPD.